minimice/bldg-heights-aws-hackathon/README.md

 2) LIDAR point cloud data: LIDAR stands for LIght Detection And Ranging, and it's a remote sensing method that emits thousands of light pulses a second to measure distances to the Earth.
 This data essentially contains a series of dense points along with heights.
 This data is available as tiled `.LAS` files on S3.
 Access instructions and more information about these files can be found [here](https://docs.opendata.aws/dc-lidar-2018/readme.html).
 Couple of notes on this data:
     - These files are separated into numbered tiled 'grids'.
 You can download a shapefile of the grids (and their associated numbers) by going to the link above.
-    - For those of you that haven't worked with LAS files before, we provide code examples for how to read in LAS files as sf dataframes using R or as geopandas dataframes using Python in the `scripts` directory.
+    - For those of you that haven't worked with LAS files before, there are code examples for how to download and read in LAS files as sf dataframes using R or as geopandas dataframes using Python in the `scripts` directory.
     - These files use the NAD83(2011) projection (CRS 6487).

 3) Satelite Imagery